mesushan/Responsive-website/README.md

 # Responsive-website
-Simple responsive website with HTML, CSS, JS
+Simple responsive website with HTML5 and CSS3

-This website will also follow SEO rules.